Colonialism of the Mind – Part I

 The two talking points — presented early in Bell’s article — are actually the reason for the article.
 The rest is decoration with history, culture, and politics liberally borrowed from the essay “New-Orleans & Port-au-Prince: Two Tales Of Government Failures,” published two years earlier by Gilbert Mercier in News Junkie Post.

 I invite the reader to compare the two articles and learn to recognize the strategy of embedding items of disinformation within a text that appears to be truthful and progressive.

-The same unfounded talking point linking Isaac to cholera is echoed by Mark Weisbrot in “Tropical Storm Isaac Heads for Haiti, Likely to Leave a Spike in Cholera in its Wake”.
-Mr. Weisbrot is a well-known pundit on Haiti and Latin America and co-director of the NGO Center for Economic and Policy Research (CEPR).
+The same unfounded talking point linking Isaac to cholera is echoed by the NGO, Center for Economic and Policy Research (CEPR), in “Tropical Storm Isaac Heads for Haiti, Likely to Leave a Spike in Cholera in its Wake”.

 “A disease of the poor”: Haitians as the unhygienic ones

 The above predictions from Isaac were not the first campaign to blame cholera on something other than its actual source.
 When cholera first appeared in Haiti in October 2010, the disease, which was certainly known by US and UN authorities to originate from UN troops, was immediately attributed to the terrible hygiene of the Haitian poor and, by extension, predicted to grow into a massive epidemic, especially in the homeless camps.

 On November 18, 2010 CNN wrote:

 “A lack of treated drinking water, coupled with poor hand hygiene and food-preparation practices, make the 1.3 million people still living in camps particularly vulnerable, according to a new study published by the U.S. Centers for Disease Control and Prevention….